tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 You will be notified about warnings with a future onset once they get issued and about warnings that are already ongoing.
 Warnings may sometimes get issued on a short-term basis and are sometimes followed up by a similiar event with a different severity.

 When your device has been turned off and/or in *doze mode*, old warnings that already passed won't get notified.

+When a notification is not removed manually, it will be removed when...
+1. it expired,
+2. it got updated by a more recent notification.

 ### How quickly do I get a warning?